 This makes it really easy to make a nutrient dense muffin perfect for a school send off.

-These are simple, moist, and easily made with any berry or add in, you get to choose your own adventure, or whatever to can find in season!!
+These are simple, moist, and easily made with any berry or add in of your choice, you get to choose your own adventure, or whatever you can find in season!!

 We love the addition of the almond extract in these, but it is totally optional, you decide!

-If you need some different muffins, here are a couple to try!!
+If you need some different paleo muffins, here are a couple to try!!

 - Low Carb Lemon Zucchini Blueberry Bread @ Wholesome Yum